Work & Career

 You get what you give

 Jobs aren’t always fair but it’s fair to assume that if you are only giving 50 percent of your best effort then you won’t be rewarded fully.
 “Passion and grit are high commodities these days and fewer and fewer employees have it,” Marek says.
 “Look at this job as more than a paycheck and I’ll look at you as more than just another employee.”
-How important is this?
-Check out the crucial skill for success, according to billionaires.

 Learn to take criticism

 Bosses aren’t giving you criticism because they hate you and they enjoy pointing out people’s faults, they’re doing it because it’s their job.
 Part of being the boss is helping your employees learn and grow and they can’t do that if you think you’re already perfect.
 “Don’t debate everything on your performance review,” Marek says.
 “Yes, I want your feedback on your review but please don’t provide a rebuttal for every piece of constructive feedback I give you.
 It comes across as combative… and honestly it’s annoying.”
+Find out the signs you actually have a terrible boss.

 We notice when you sneak in the back

 “Don’t be late to meetings,” Marek says.
 “My time is just as valuable as yours.
 Being late tells me this isn’t a priority for you.”
 And if your boss thinks that you don’t prioritize your time with her then she won’t be as eager to give you her time in the first place.
-(Here’s how you can convince your boss to hold less meetings.)

 It’s not enough to know what you’re doing, you have to be able to share it with others